semantic-foxes/dnlp_ss23/README.md

 To train the model, first run `pretrain_quora.py`, after that run `run_train.py`.

+## Further development
+We have several ideas we did not have enough time to implement and test
+robustly:

+- Try the triangular scheduler from the ULMFit article;
+- Try increasing the number of BERT layers.
+Since it is not possible to use a bigger model by the rules, we thought we could use the mean of the existing layers and add a Xavier initialization to make the weights "somewhat" realistic.
+These "new" layers should be inserted on top of the existing ones and should be heavily finetuned just like we finetune the heads.

+It appears that it is not really worth it to use any "general" datasets since we already use a pretrained BERT.
+However, it might be a good idea to use specific datasets for each of the tasks to pretrain the heads as well.

 ## Codebase Overview

-The repository has undergone significant changes.
-Here's a brief overview:
+The repository has undergone significant changes Sergei started and we continued as a team.
+Here's a brief overview of the final structure:

 - `configs`: Contains config files for training.
 - `src`: Contains shared code, further divided into:
   - `core`: Holds functions common to models like the training loop and prediction generation alongside with the unfreezer.
   - `datasets`: Houses all dataset classes. `SSTDataset` is for the SST task, while `SentenceSimilarityDataset` serves both Quora and SemEval datasets.
 Also includes the implementation of custom collators.
   - `models`: Includes all model classes, subdivided into:
-    - `base_bert`: Non-maintained foundational class for BERT.
+    - `base_bert`: Non-maintained base class for BERT.
     - `bert`: Generates embeddings for input.
     - `classifier`: Multi-label classifier for the SST task.
     - `multitask_classifier`: Used for the second task.
 Has a shared BERT core and task-specific "heads".